 - 1. Keeping his/her division informed of all AP&P matters, guidelines, and timelines. - 2.
-Meeting often with faculty who are in the process of course or program development/revision. - Conduct at least one two-hour training session per semester on the use of CurricUNET for program and course revision and development.
+Meeting often with faculty who are in the process of course or program development/revision. - 3.
+Conduct at least one two-hour training session per semester on the use of eLumen for program and course revision and development. - 4.
+Ensuring that discipline/division faculty review and discuss the Course Impact Report, Course Proposal/Content Review and the Course Outline of Record before they are submitted to the AP&P committee; the faculty representative's signature ensures approval at the division level. - 5.
+Completing a review of all submissions making sure that all information is complete and accurate, in line with the AVC mission, goals of the college, and free from excessive grammatical or typographical errors that would result in the material being pulled from the agenda.

-- 4. Ensuring that discipline/division faculty review and discuss the Course Impact Report, Course Proposal/Content Review and the Course Outline of Record before they are submitted to the AP&P committee; the faculty representative's signature ensures approval at the division level. - 5.
-Completing a technical review of all forms, whether electronic or paper, making sure that all information is complete and accurate, in line with AVC mission, goals of the college, and free from excessive grammatical or typographical errors that would result in the material being pulled from the agenda. - 6.
-Ensuring that the instructor developing the course has communicated with 1) the Articulation Officer for review of transfer courses and the potential impact on courses and programs across the district curriculum; and 2) a librarian for a review of support material for each course, both new and revised. - 7.
+- 6. Ensuring that the instructor developing the course has communicated with 1) the Articulation Officer for review of transfer courses and the potential impact on courses and programs across the district curriculum; and 2) a librarian for a review of support material for each course, both new and revised. - 7.
 Ensuring that all vocational courses are approved by an advisory committee before being submitted for committee review. - 8.
 Representing his/her division when courses are up for review by committee. - 9.
-Signing forms or electronically approve where necessary, along with instructor who developed the course and the division dean. - 10.
-Assisting his/her division faculty with revisions based upon committee's suggestions or directions. - 11.
-Assisting his/her division with development of certificate/degree programs and locally approved certificates. - 12.
-Assisting his/her division with the implementation and use of the CurricUNET Software. - 13.
-Reviewing all agenda items prior to meeting and coming prepared to discuss material. - 14.
-Representing his/her division on all curriculum/academic matters referred to the division for discussion and implementation. - 15.
-Senate Constitution: Article VII Tenure of Senate Representative 1a.
+Assisting his/her division faculty with revisions based upon committee's suggestions or directions. - 10.
+Assisting his/her division with development of certificate/degree programs and locally approved certificates. - 11.
+Assisting his/her division with the implementation and use of the eLumen Software. - 12.
+Reviewing all agenda items prior to meeting and coming prepared to discuss material. - 13.
+Representing his/her division on all curriculum/academic matters referred to the division for discussion and implementation. - 14.
+Senate Constitution: Article VII Tenure of Senate Representative: - 1a.
 Upon the representative's third consecutive absence without proxy from a meeting of the Senate, the President will notify the division faculty members.
 The division then has the option to choose a new Senate representative.
-Thus as a subcommittee of the Academic Senate, AP&P Representatives are required to adhere to this policy.
+Thus, as a subcommittee of the Academic Senate, AP&P Representatives are required to adhere to this policy.

-Technical Review Committee: Duties and Responsibilities
+Technical Review Workgroup: Duties and Responsibilities